Stuycs-K/final-project-3-wangk-liud/WORKLOG.md

 ### 10/19/23
 * modify cupp to not be command line and as a parameterized project to be used on front-end
+* include instructions to run web app in readme
 * begin on tryhackme

 ## Daniel Liu